Your employee value proposition (EVP for short) is a key part of building your overall employer brand and helping attract talent to your organization.

 Your employee value proposition is your key to attracting the talent you want.
 It’s the reason why your current employees keep choosing your company over the competition.
 It’s vital to get this information in front of the right people.

 Assembling this information can be done via 3rd party consultant on an annual basis for a fee, or through software that scalably acquires, and analyzes this information.
 Regardless of how you do it, the important lesson here is to use this weapon effectively in the war for talent, or get beat by the competition.
-To learn more about software solutions to help with your EVP, click here.
+To learn more about software solutions to help with your EVP, click here or download our eBook on EVP below.